yt-project/widgyts/paper/paper.md

 the third dimension will require a new data upload from the server so not all exploration of the dataset can be performed exclusively client-side.

+# Results

+The following image is a simple timing comparison between using `yt` with the Jupyter widgets package `ipywidgets` and using the `widgyts` package on the same dataset.
+A notebook is
+included in the widgyts repository for one interested in replicating this analysis.

+-![A timing comparison between using `ipywidgets` with `yt` and `widgyts` on the IsolatedGalaxy dataset distributed with `yt`.
+Each timing point is based on a number of panning interactions in x, averaged over 10 measurements.
+Each data point includes a 95% confidence interval.](timing.png)

+While `widgyts` outperforms the implementation of `ipywidgets` with `yt` that we wrote for this paper, there are a number of factors that may affect these timing results beyond loading the data in the browser.
+In the jupyter widgets implementation we are using `yt` functionality to recalculate image and convert it into a .png, which is being done in webassembly in `widgyts`.
+This calculation was performed locally, so while the data is being transfered continuously to the browser with the jupyter widgets implementation, the timing results may become more disparate with a slower data transfer time from a remote server.
+Other packages with custom tools for interactivity may be faster than the naive implementation we've included here.
+However, these results still show that loading data into the browser and performing image recalculation in the browser is advantageous.

 # Conclusions

 In this paper we introduced `widgyts`, a custom widget library to interactively